 - If the flatbread won’t come away from the pan to be flipped, it isn’t ready yet.
 Leave it to cook for longer, adjusting the heat if you think it will burn.
-I cool my flatbreads on a 7.5 on my induction hob.
+I cook my flatbreads on a heat of 7.5 on my induction hob.

 - It can take up to 6 minutes total for one gram flour flatbread.
 3 minutes on the first side and 2-3 minutes on the second.